Our curriculum provides a solid foundation of Scripture and Tradition, a rich diversity of prayer, and a developmental sequence of activities.

 - In fifth grade, children deepen their faith through stories and scripture, activities, prayers, and seasonal celebrations.
 Family life is an integrated program between religion, health, and parental instruction.
 There will be a preparation meeting for parents before family life begins

-English is taught through the Vocabulary Workshop by Sadler-Oxford.
-This is a rich vocabulary and spelling series in which students learn words in a contextual way and are able to apply spelling practices to general writing.
+Our program also incorporates a rich vocabulary and spelling series in which students learn words in a contextual way and are able to apply spelling practices to general writing.
 The students learn definitions/pronunciation; match the meaning, synonyms and antonyms, completing the sentence, and word associations.

-For writing we use Write Source by Houghton Mifflin and the Grammar Workshop by Sadlier-Oxford.
 Students use a Writing Workshop process and 6+ traits of good writing to publish paragraphs and descriptive, narrative, expository and persuasive pieces.
 They write in response to literature and journal prompts, explore creative writing (poetry) and focus on the basic elements of writing, including parts of speech, effective sentences, and editing/proofreading skills.

 Our curriculum is a problem based program with elements of science, technology, engineering and math.
 The units of study are Matter and Motion, Life Cycles and Ecosystems, and Weather and Climates.